jarednielsen/speech2phone/README.md

 - *pretty_images/*: Random plots that are interesting and could be useful in the final report.
 For example, a PCA .png
 - *temp_jaredkyleseong/*: The equivalent of branches.
 Put work-in-progress here, and bring it out into the main system when it's done.

+## Setup
+The directory containing `speech2phone` must be on the environment variable `PYTHONPATH`.
+For example, if I have `Users/jarednielsen/Desktop/speech2phone`, then I must have `Users/jarednielsen/Desktop` on my PYTHONPATH.
+To append it, run `export PYTHONPATH="${PYTHONPATH}:/my/other/path"`.
+After doing this, you can run `import speech2phone` in any IPython shell.
+Use absolute imports everywhere, because Python relative imports are terrible.
+See `speech2phone/__init__.py` and `speech2phone/preprocessing/__init__.py` for examples of how to set up subpackages.

 ## boundary recognition

 Approaches